We keep the Blue Badge Privacy Notice under review. It was last reviewed and updated in April 2019.

 We will also share your data with other Council services in order to protect the integrity of the Blue Badge service and to investigate any potential misuse of a Blue Badge where appropriate, including:

 We may be required or permitted, under data protection legislation, to disclose your personal data without your explicit consent, for example if we have a legal obligation to do so, such as for:

 We must protect public funds and may use personal data and data-matching techniques to detect and prevent fraud, collect taxes and ensure public money is targeted and spent in the most appropriate and cost-effective way.
 To do this, your personal data may be shared with other bodies responsible for auditing or administering public funds, including the Department for Work and Pensions, HM Revenue and Customs, the Police and other local authorities.

 Retaining personal data

-When we no longer have a need to keep your personal data, we'll delete or destroy it securely.
+When we no longer have a need to keep your information, we will delete or destroy it securely.

 Further processing of personal data

-If we wish to use your personal data for a new purpose, not covered by this Blue Badge Privacy Notice, then we'll provide you with a new notice.
+If we wish to use your personal data for a new purpose, not covered by this Privacy Notice, then we'll provide you with a new notice.